CrawfishPress/bevy_verlet_demo/README.md

 - (How to program a basic Physic Engine by Pezzza's Work)

 This is a quick demo of the basic Verlet equations for object-motion, implemented in Rust + Bevy.
-(Uses Rust 1.62.1/Bevy 0.8.0).
 Now also integrates Egui, an immediate-mode GUI with bindings for Bevy, to add some widgets.

 Note - I did another version of this in Python/Kivy, but not surprisingly, it was only able to handle 100-150 balls without dropping framerate.
 The Rust/Bevy version handled 500+ balls at 60 FPS, that I've tested.

 ### Currently
+ - Bevy 0.12/Rust 1.72.1
+ - egui 0.24/bevy-egui 0.24
  - Verlet Engine
    - multi-ball collisions working
    - one circular constraint enabled